Chart Color Schemes

 Household Composition

-Dakabin features high concentrations of group households, with a lower-than-average median household size
+Dakabin features high concentrations of group households, with a fairly typical median household size

-Family households comprise 73.5% of all households, including 28.6% couples with children, 23.1% couples without children, and 20.7% single parent families.
-Non-family households account for the remaining 26.5%, with lone person households at 22.0% and group households comprising 4.4%.
-The median household size is 2.6 people, which is smaller than the Greater Brisbane average of 2.8.
+Family households account for 73.5% of all households, including 28.6% couples with children, 23.1% couples without children, and 20.7% single parent families.
+Non-family households make up the remaining 26.5%, with lone person households at 22.0% and group households comprising 4.4% of the total.
+The median household size is 2.6 people, which matches the Greater Brisbane average.

 Frequently Asked Questions - Households